 There are many types of counselling therapies available to help with addiction.
 Some methods work better on certain individuals than others and it will be up to your counsellor to identify the best approach to suit you.
 A treatment plan can only be created once an in-depth consultation has taken place, allowing your therapist to tailor it to suit your specific needs.

-If you would like us to put you in touch with a suitable counsellor or therapist, fill in the form below and we will identify one that can help you.
+If you would like us to put you in touch with a suitable counsellor or therapist please contact us and we will identify one that can help you.